skyler22wilson/statistical_modeling/README.md

 The two main things i would like to do given more time would be to tune my model and to fine tune the interactive map that i created to make the visualization both more visually apealing and easier to understand.
 I would add custom icons for each category a long with colour coordination which would improve clarity, i would also add a legend.

-For my linear model i would have fine tuned the model to increase its accuracy to better represent the story I wanted to tell with the data
+For my linear model i would have fine tuned the model to increase its accuracy to better represent the story I wanted to tell with the data, for the GLM model the R-squared value is quite low even if the variables are all significant predictors.
+Id like to expand the data set more so that i could get more accurate and informational results in both the linear and GLM model